-Although the management and business lines of the champions in the ATO vary in the way they saw the Compliance Model, they appeared to share some sense of 'vision' in terms of future directions of the ATO.
+Although the management and business lines of the champions in the Tax Office vary, in the way they saw the Compliance Model, they appeared to share some sense of 'vision' in terms of future directions of the Tax Office.
 In this way, the model appealed as 'intuitive business common sense', as one interviewee put it, as a way to increase compliance and thus increase revenue.
-Yet, this stance was not only about roles in the ATO, but also about how work, and experiences in work, affected lifeworlds.
+Yet, this stance was not only about roles in the Tax Office, but also about how work, and experiences in work, affected lifeworlds.
 'Lifeworld' here refers to the idea that understanding the Compliance Model was not solely contingent upon narrow work-defined or isolated cognitive processes.
-Rather, it was related to significant life-experiences, which are given meanings through new forms of learning and experience (Finger, 1994).
-Interviewees' positions in the ATO did not just entail performing sets of tasks and adopting a work persona in a detached manner (in comparison to Goffman, 1969; Pruzan, 2001).
-Instead, their heterogeneous knowledge and experiences (see Latour, 1993; Murdoch and Clark, 1994) contributed to how they saw the Compliance Model.
+Rather, it was related to significant life-experiences, which are given meanings through new forms of learning and experience (Finger 1994).
+Interviewees' positions in the Tax Office do not just entail performing sets of tasks and adopting a work persona in a detached manner (in comparison to Goffman 1969, Pruzan 2001).
+Instead, they concerned how their heterogeneous knowledge and experiences (see Latour 1993, Murdoch & Clark 1994) contributed to seeing the Compliance Model from a certain perspective.
 For example:

-I think there's certainly a better appreciation of what the model is at senior management level than there is further down.
+'I think there's certainly a better appreciation of what the model is at senior management level than there is further down.
 So, I suppose, the level of understanding is still cascading through the organisation.
 I think there's been more education at the senior level because they are people who are planning our business so they're getting to see the concepts of the model.
 Like education will teach you about the model, but they actually have to do it and I find models hard until I play with them.
 I think a lot of the senior management might be the same.
-When you start looking at business strategy through concepts that are consistent with a model like that then you actually get to see how it can operate and what it's about.
+When you start looking at business strategy through concepts that are consistent with a model like that then you actually get to see how it can operate and what it's about.'